 PTC has a number of articulation agreements with high schools, career technical training centers, and vocational technical schools.
-Students wishing to transfer credit for secondary learning must meet the admissions criteria of Pittsburgh Technical College and apply for exemption in a timely manner.
+Students wishing to transfer credit for secondary learning must meet the admissions criteria of Pittsburgh Technical College and submit their final high school transcripts prior to their official start date.
 The requirements of the articulation agreements may vary depending on the courses affected.
 Questions regarding the awarding of credit through these articulation agreements should be directed to the prospective student's Admissions Coordinator.